caraml-dev/turing/docs/how-to/create-a-router/configure-enricher.md

 This step is **optional** and the default behaviour will send the original request to the configured routes.
 {% endhint %}

 The Turing enricher has the ability to perform arbitrary transformations on the incoming request for feature enrichment.
 It can deploy any enricher image (implemented by a user) and integrate it with the rest of the system.
-Currently, there are 3 options available - no enricher, Docker and an external enricher coming soon.
+Currently, there are 3 options available - no enricher, Docker and an external enricher that is coming soon.

 ### No Enricher
 Original request will be sent to configured routes without enrichment.